 I am now a homeworker, living 4 minutes walk from the beach in Redcar, County Cleveland on the North East coast of England.
-My current role as Staff Tutor (Education) in the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of Wellbeing, Education and Language Studies (WELS).
+My current role as Staff Tutor (Education) and Senior Lecturer in the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of Wellbeing, Education and Language Studies (WELS).
 My role involves managing Associate Lecturers across several modules, and undertaking core academic staff duties, including engagement in scholarship and working closely with module teams as needed.
 I am Lead Staff Tutor for the Education Studies (Primary) and Early Childhood programmes in my School which means I line manage a current team of 6 Staff Tutors (Education) who work on these two programme areas.